AdobeDocs/experience-manager-forms-cloud-service.en/help/import-export-forms-and-related-assets.md

 ## Downloading or uploading a theme {#downloading-or-uploading-a-theme}

 With [!DNL AEM Forms], you can create, download, or upload themes.
 A theme is created like other assets such as forms, documents, and letters.
 You can create a theme, download it, and upload it on a separate instance to reuse it.
-For more information about themes, see [Themes in [!DNL AEM Forms]](https://docs.adobe.com/content/help/en/experience-manager-65/forms/adaptive-forms-advanced-authoring/themes.html).
+For more information about themes, see [Themes](themes.md) in [!DNL AEM Forms].

 ### Downloading a theme {#downloading-a-theme}